mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code, a new ID was created and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.

 ![](img/PostOnion.png)

-Always remember the status of you object, whether it is private, public, trash or deleted.
+Always remember the status, whether it is private, public, trash or deleted.

 **DELETE request: how to "Delete a plate from the plates collection"**